Cody Easterday pleads guilty in federal court to defrauding Tyson in ghost herd case

 Joseph Harrington, acting U.S. attorney for the Eastern District of Washington, also praised the various federal agencies involved in the case that secured Easterday's guilty plea.

-"I commend the agents ... for their dedication to investigating this case and tenacity in ferreting out the fraudulent activity to which the defendant has pleaded guilty," Harrington said.
+"I commend the agents," Harrington said in the statement, "for their dedication to investigating this case and tenacity in ferreting out the fraudulent activity to which the defendant has pleaded guilty."